Science, society and culture

 As a writer and editor, Francis has worked in diverse fields, including academic science publishing, magazines, newsletters and websites, national and local general news media.

 Current clients include science and engineering publishers, government and third sector organisations, and Francis is respected by all for his professionalism and high quality work.

 In addition to his living as a wordsmith, Francis engages in sustainable transport and unhealthy lifestyle advocacy with a focus on cycling and ale drinking (though not, he hastens to add, at the same time!).
 Francis is also a musician and photographer, secretary of the the more than 3,000-strong London Freelance Branch of the National Union of Journalists, and a member of the NUJ’s Equality Council.
 Within his local community in London, where he spends a decreasing fraction of his time, Francis is a co-founder of the Friends of Greenwich and Woolwich Foot Tunnels.

-Francis leads a somewhat itinerant life, but he is mostly to be found somewhere in the group of obscure northern European islands known as Great Britain, the United Kingdom, Perfidious Albion, or, to the annoyance of around 10 million of its inhabitants, England.
+Francis leads a somewhat itinerant life, but he is mostly to be found in the southeastern sector of the group of obscure northern European islands known as Great Britain, the United Kingdom, Perfidious Albion, or, to the annoyance of around 10 million of its inhabitants, England.